Msender98/Ames_Housing/README.md

 The project was completed with a series of jupyter notebooks.
 Analysis.ipynb shows the final analysis using the models and cleaned sales data built in other notebooks in the Archive folder.
 Final_Model.ipynb builds and outputs the models used in Analysis.
 Other notebooks include other models and analysis that were not used in the end.

+The pickles folder includes saved model and dataframe objects.
+Location_model and residuals_model are the final trained models.